raine/ramda-cli/README.md

   -S, --unslurp      unwraps a list before output so that each item is formatted and
                      printed separately
-  -i, --input-type   read input from stdin as (one of: raw, csv, tsv) -o, --output-type  format output sent to stdout (one of: pretty, raw, csv, tsv) -p, --pretty       pretty-printed output with colors, alias to -o pretty -r, --raw-output   raw output, alias to -o raw
+  -i, --input-type   read input from stdin as (one of: raw, csv, tsv) -o, --output-type  format output sent to stdout (one of: pretty, raw, csv, tsv, table) -p, --pretty       pretty-printed output with colors, alias to -o pretty -r, --raw-output   raw output, alias to -o raw
   -v, --verbose      print debugging information